-Most people who have been tumbling for a while have a personal favorite polish and use it for most of their work.
+Most people who have been tumbling for a while have a favorite polish and use it for most of their work.
 Others experiment with different polishes, looking for a polish that will produce the highest possible luster on a stubborn material.
-We use TXP aluminum oxide polish for all of our tumble polishing.
+We use TXP aluminum oxide polish for almost all of our tumble polishing.

 Rock tumbling media can significantly improve the results of your tumbling.
 Tumbling media has three basic functions: 1) Deliver grit to hard-to-reach rock surfaces; 2) A filler when tumbling a partial load of rock; 3) To cushion fragile rock materials during the tumbling process.

 We offer replacement parts for Lortone, Thumler's and Lot-O-Tumblers.
 For other brands and vintage tumblers, please read this article.
 We also offer barrels and motors for the above-mentioned tumblers.

 Here are three of the most information-packed books for rock tumbling and gemstone information that we could find.
 We also carry many rockhounding tools that may come in handy on your next rockhounding adventure.